Subagents and Orchestration

 | claude-code-guide | Questions about Claude Code itself | Haiku |

-Key insight: Claude Code automatically picks the right specialist based on your request.
-But you can also explicitly invoke any agent.
+Key insight: Both tools automatically pick the right specialist based on your request.
+You can also explicitly invoke any agent.

 How Subagents Work?

-Critical concept: A subagent is invoked once for a specific goal, completes its work, and returns results to main Claude Code.
+Critical concept: A subagent is invoked once for a specific goal, completes its work, and returns results to the main session (Claude Code's main session, or the OpenCode primary agent that called it).

 The flow: